Your registered charity, Spread the Dough, is planning its first big fundraising event. It’s going to be called “Rubber Chicken Dinner”.

 Registered charities can issue “official tax receipts”.
 They are also allowed to give more informal receipts.

-An official tax receipt gives a tax advantage to individuals and businesses that donate: it can reduce the amount of income tax they owe.
+An official tax receipt gives a tax advantage to individuals or businesses that donate: it can reduce the amount of income tax they owe.
 Because of this tax advantage, an official tax receipt must contain certain information.
+For more on this, see the question “What information must appear on receipts?”

-Do registered charities always have to give official tax receipts for donations?
+Do registered charities always have to issue official tax receipts for donations?

 No. Being able to issue official receipts for tax purposes is often seen as one of the main advantages of becoming a registered charity since only registered charities are allowed to issue them.
 The receipts can reduce income tax owed by people and businesses that donate, so they can encourage donations.
 However, there is no legal requirement to issue receipts for donations.